Kilonova24/Novafield/README.md

 * The Perfect Recipe

-* Vendor Credits Gameplay Option - Greatly Increased is Normal

-* Sense Star Stuff Improved
+How to Create Dummy Plugins for Creations Mods:
 Exit the game.
-In the left pane of MO2, click the CC Mods dropdown.
-You should see five empty mods.
-If you do not, create the dummy plugins yourself by Right Clicking the CC Mods separator, clicking All mods, then clicking Create empty mod inside.
+In the left pane of MO2, you should see a CC Mods category.
+Create the dummy plugins yourself by Right Clicking the CC Mods separator, clicking All mods, then clicking Create empty mod inside.
 Name each plugin the name of the CC mod you downloaded.
 Double click the red Overwrite tab at the bottom of the left pane.
 Manually drag the Creations you just installed to their empty plugins.
 Deimog's files are the three sfbgs019 files.
 At Hell's Gate files are the four kgcdoom files and the take your time file at the bottom.
 The Perfect Recipe's files are the eight sfbgs00c files.

 Make sure you click the checkbox on the now installed plugins.
 Click the blue Refresh button on the top.
 Click the Sort button on the Plugins tab under Novafield.
-If it successfully sorts, you are good to click Run and start a new game.
+If it successfully sorts AND the last mod listed in the Plugins tab on the right side of MO2 says final patch.esm, you are good to click Run and start a new game.
 If sorting comes back with an error, join the Discord for support.

-Interacting with the Surgical Bed in the Alternate Start area will cause a CTD.
-All the Surgical bed does is bring you back into the CharGenMenu, so avoid it for now.
-I recommend making a save and quitting the game after you leave the Alternate Start area.
-Some mods will not load until you quit and reload the game.
+### Required Reading
+Some mods, like Favorites Menu Extended, will not load on a brand-new game until you quit and restart the game.
+* If you chose the Vanilla starting option, create a save and then quit to Desktop once you get on the Frontier.
+* If you chose the Custom starting option, create a save and then quit to Desktop once you leave the alternate start area.

 You can start the main quest in a few ways:
 1. By choosing Vanilla when starting a new game.
 2. By finding the artifact in a procedurally generated cave while exploring POIs.
-(Join the Discord if you can't find it)
 3. By visiting the Valberg Building in New Atlantis.
 Talking to the receptionist will auto start the intro sequence for the game.
 All of your stuff will be moved to a locker that you can access after you complete the intro sequence in the mine.

 NOTE: The mod Auto Hide HUD and Widgets will not work until the main quest is started.
 There is a Narrative Adjustment Data Slate in the alternate start area that lets you auto complete the "One Small Step" quest which will activate this mod.
 Doing this means you will have to find the artifact in a procedurally generated cave to officially start the main quest.